Kerem-Bar/streaming-media-knowledge-graph-llm/README.md

 ## 🔍 Query Retrieval: Structured Cypher vs. AI Free-Text

-As detailed in **Part 3** of `Knowledge Graph Final Project - Netflix.pdf` and demonstrated in **Appendices D & E** of `Appendices - Netflix.pdf`, multi-hop competency questions, such as evaluating *"Identifying geographic regions, governing authorities, and regulatory policies enforcing censorship or quotas on streaming services"*, were evaluated across two parallel channels, manifesting either as **deterministic matches** (where graph paths and semantic text fully align) or **zero records / bounded precision** (where structural gaps cause Neo4j to return empty results while the AI maintains strict factual boundaries).
-Since each AI tool generated a unique ontology with its own structural topology, the corresponding Cypher queries were adapted to match each model's distinct schema:
+As detailed in **Part 3** of `Knowledge Graph Final Project - Netflix.pdf` and demonstrated in **Appendices D & E** of `Appendices - Netflix.pdf`, multi-hop competency questions were evaluated across two parallel channels comparing structured Neo4j queries against AI free-text responses.
+Since each AI tool generated a unique ontology with its own structural topology, the corresponding Cypher queries were adapted to match each model's distinct schema.
+This evaluation manifested either as **deterministic matches** (where graph paths and semantic text fully align) or **zero records / bounded precision** (where structural gaps cause Neo4j to return empty results while the AI maintains strict factual boundaries).

+To illustrate, consider the evaluation of the following competency question: "*Identifying geographic regions, governing authorities, and regulatory policies enforcing censorship or quotas on streaming services"*.
+Depending on the model's schema, this performance branches into two distinct scenarios:

 * **Scenario A: Successful Multi-Hop Traversal (Deterministic Match)**
   When an ontology is precisely structured, queries execute continuous multi-hop traversals across interconnected nodes (A -> B -> C -> D).
 In Gemini's model, this is demonstrated through its four-node path: